openturns/openturns/python/doc/bibliography.rst

     *Spectral methods for uncertainty quantification: with applications to computational fluid dynamics*.
 Springer Science & Business Media.
 .. [lemieux2009] Lemieux, C. (2009). *Monte Carlo and Quasi-Monte Carlo Sampling*.
     Springer.
 Springer Series in Statistics.
-.. [leriche2021] Le Riche, R., & Picheny, V. (2021). *ERevisiting Bayesian optimization in the
+.. [leriche2021] Le Riche, R., & Picheny, V. (2021). *Revisiting Bayesian optimization in the
     light of the COCO benchmark.* Structural and Multidisciplinary Optimization, 64, 3063-3087.
 .. [liu2006] Liu, R., & Owen, A. B. (2006). *Estimating mean dimensionality of
     analysis of variance decompositions.* Journal of the American Statistical